renjmindy/myClaudeCode/claude_code_treasure_game-initial/README.md

 ### Plan mode:
 make a commit to store the current state

+shift + tab
+> "What database options I have to implement sign up and sign in flow?"
+> "how about SQLite as local storage?"
-> shift + tab: In addition, allow to play the game as guest mode without storing any data."
+> "use SQLite to build a simple sign up and sign in flow and store the game score for each signed in user.
+In addition, allow to play the game as guest mode without storing any data."

 > Ctrl + T: See the To-Do List